practicalli/clojure/docs/clojure-cli/repl/index.md

         clj -M:repl/headless
         ```

+### Run Rebel REPL

+Using the aliase defined above, use the `clojure` command to start a REPL process and nREPl server (to connect a Clojure editor).

+!!!
+NOTE "Run Rebel Readline & nREPL server"

+    ```shell
+    clojure -M:repl/rebel
+    ```

 ???
 INFO "Terminal REPL and Editor"
     Including an nREPL server when starting the REPL allows [clojure ware editors](/clojure/clojure-editors/) to connect to the REPL process, providing a more effective way to write and extend Clojure code.